 Emissions regulations are adhered to at all times, with flue gas treated with lime and carbon before being released into the atmosphere.

-Not only does High Temperature Incineration divert waste from landfill, but the heat created during the process is exported to our Energy from Waste facility to power a steam turbine which generates green electricity.
+Not only does High Temperature Incineration divert waste from landfill, but the heat created during the process is exported to our Energy from Waste facility to power a steam turbine which generates electricity.

 Our High Temperature Incinerator provides a safe, controlled and environmentally friendly disposal route for your clinical and hazardous waste.